-Dubai's Torch tower catches fire -- again
+Dubai's Torch Tower catches fire -- again

 There were no immediate reports of injuries, the Dubai Media Office tweeted.

-Video posted to social media showed a line of fire up one side of the building and falling, flaming debris.
+Video posted on social media showed fire on one side of the building and falling, flaming debris.
+The Torch Tower is near Dubai Marina.

-Witness Samer Fathallah told CNN he thought the fire had engulfed 30 to 40 residences.
-Two cars in the parking deck were set on fire by falling debris, he said.
+Witness Samer Fathallah told CNN the fire engulfed 30 to 40 residences.
+Two cars in the parking deck were set ablaze by falling debris, he said.

 Firefighters fought the fire from inside the building, and the crowd gathered 500 meters away could see water shooting out of the affected units.

-A video posted to Instagram from a building across the street from the Torch shows fire trucks arriving and debris covering the street.
+Video posted on social media from a building across the street shows fire trucks arriving and debris covering the street.
 The flames in the video appear to shoot out of parts of the buildings on the middle floors.

+The tower management company put out a statement saying all tenants had been provided accommodations in three hotels.

+"Our team have spent most of today on the phone to tenants to check if they are in Dubai and some of our tenants are currently on vacation and were not present in the building," the company said.

 The Torch was the site of a massive fire in February 2015.

 The fire engulfed several floors on at least three sides of the iconic building.
-There were no deaths or injuries, and the fire was extinguished three hours after it began, the Civil Defense Office said.
+There were no deaths or injuries, and it was extinguished three hours after it began, the Civil Defense Office said.

 Hundreds of people, many of whom were evacuated residents, were in the street while crews worked on the scene.